tansyab1/TCFA/README.md

 ```

 ## Data preparation
-For Kvasir-Capsule , you can download the SIDD-Medium dataset from the [official url](https://cloud.math.univ-paris13.fr/index.php/s/X8An6CWEKnXano9).
+For Kvasir-Capsule , you can download the simulated dataset from the [official url](https://cloud.math.univ-paris13.fr/index.php/s/X8An6CWEKnXano9).

 ## Visualization